LiliMeng/efficient_ml/README.md

 2. **Implementation Complexity**:
    - While conceptually simpler in some respects, multi-query attention requires careful implementation to ensure that the shared K and V matrices are effectively utilized across all heads.

-### Conclusion

-Multi-query attention is a variant of the attention mechanism designed to improve efficiency in Transformer models.
-By sharing the Key and Value matrices across all attention heads while keeping separate Query matrices, it reduces memory usage and computational overhead.
-This makes it especially useful in scenarios where model efficiency is critical, such as during inference in large-scale models.
-Despite some tradeoffs in expressive power, multi-query attention offers a scalable and efficient alternative to standard multi-head attention.

 ### 2.2 Grouped Query Attention in Transformer Models
 Paper: GQA: Training Generalized Multi-Query Transformer Models from Multi-Head Checkpoints [(link)](https://arxiv.org/pdf/2305.13245)